onox/dcf-ada/README.md

 # dcf-ada

-An Ada 2012 library for document container files, a Zip-based archive format standardized in [ISO/IEC 21320-1:2015][url-iso-21320].
-Document container files are Zip files with several restrictions:
+An Ada 2012 library for document container files, a Zip-based archive files with some limitations:

- * Only "store" (uncompressed) and "deflate" compression methods are allowed
+ * Only the "store" (uncompressed) and "deflate" ([RFC 1951][url-deflate]) compression methods can be used

- * Archives may not be encrypted or contain digital signatures
+ * Archives cannot be encrypted or contain digital signatures

- * Archives may not span multiple volumes or be segmented
+ * Archives cannot be split into multiple files

 This library is based on the [Zip-Ada][url-zip-ada] library, with extensive
 modifications: